Book Review for “The Determined Heart” by Antoinette May.

 With all this going for it, the question is, why am I not raving about this book?
 Despite the excellent writing and perfect balance between fact and fiction, there was something just felt a little distant to me.
 What I mean by this is, that as much as readers will enjoy this story and feel for (as well as get angry at) the personalities that surrounded this incredible woman, I got the feeling that somewhere May held back somewhat.
 It could be that May (or her editors) felt she needed to keep the emotions in tow so that it didn’t become melodramatic, but I think she (or they) stopped just a little short, as it needed a bit more passion to help make the comprehensive facts feel a touch more human.
 This doesn’t mean that this book feels cold; it just means that I would have preferred a bit more warmth.
 Even so, I really loved learning about Mary Shelley through this fictional account, and overall, I did enjoy this book.
 However, I can’t give it more than four out of five stars, but with that solid rating, I can still recommend it.

-“The Determined Heart” by Antoinette May, from Lake Union Publishing, release date September 29, 2015 is available from Amazon, Barnes & Noble, The Book Depository (free worldwide delivery), the website eBooks.com, iTunes (audiobook), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“The Determined Heart” by Antoinette May, from Lake Union Publishing, release date September 29, 2015 is available (via these affiliate links) from Amazon, The Book Depository (free worldwide delivery), the website eBooks.com, iTunes (audiobook), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for sending me an advanced reader copy of this book in exchange for a fair review via NetGalley.